We might receive compensation from certain providers listed below. Find Out More

 Option #3: Exporting an .XML-file

 In the end you will receive an email with the XML-file attached, that you save onto your computer, go back into SADP tool and open that “forgot password” pop-up again, with that difference that this time we’re importing that file that you have received under a Step #2 in here, so we tick left to “import file” and select that received file.
 Create a new password now and replicate it one more time.
-If done right, the next thing you’ll see will be a success message and the pop-up will vanish.
+If done right, the next thing you’ll see will be a success message, and the pop-up will vanish.
 Now your camera is restored, activated again afterwards with a new password, that you probably won’t forget this time.

-A Full Video on Youtube:
+A Full Video on YouTube:

 Timestamps for every option: